Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Introduction

-\paragraph{Contributions} In this work, we make both conceptual and technical contributions in designing and developing a new optimistic rollup.
-In \Cref{sec:evmnative}, we propose the use of an EVM-native IFP and motivate its necessity in the context of prior work.
-In \Cref{sec:one-step-proof} and \Cref{sec:impl}, we provide the first concrete scheme and implementation for an EVM-native IFP.
-The key challenge in our approach is to support one-step proof generation directly over all EVM instructions and inter-transaction operations, and doing so without significantly modifying client internals.
-The conventional wisdom in the blockchain industry has held the sentiment that to do so would pose an overwhelming challenge, due to the general complexity of the EVM instruction set \cite{optimism-evm-equivalence, qasession22}.
-However, we show its feasibility by formulating the one-step proof for each instruction's execution as a modular composition of a few simple subproofs, each of which proves the validity of a state transition in the EVM stack, memory, persistent storage or other auxiliary data structures.
+\textit{Combining opportunistic NVP with an L2-native IFP approach addresses these shortcomings.} Specifically, we propose a one-step proof scheme that \textit{directly} targets a higher-level L2 semantics composed from that of Ethereum.
+The key challenge in this setting is to support proof generation directly over all EVM instructions, block creation and inter-transaction semantics, without significantly modifying L1 client internals.
+This facilitates $1$-NVP by preserving the ability to use any existing or future Ethereum client software that conforms to the specification.
+Conventional wisdom in the blockchain industry \cite{optimism-evm-equivalence, qasession22} has held the sentiment that to do so would pose a significant challenge, due to the general complexity of the EVM.
+However, we demonstrate its feasibility, with the use of a simple authenticated data structure (ADS) \cite{tamassia2003authenticated} using standard primitives---supporting efficient on-chain emulation of the EVM stack, memory, persistent storage and other auxiliary data structures.

-We introduce \textit{\System}, an end-to-end implementation of an ORU with an EVM-native IFP system, demonstrating the practicality of our approach.

-In summary, we make the following key contributions: \begin{itemize} \item We propose using an \textit{EVM-native} IFP approach that verifies only EVM semantics and nothing more, to enable a minimal TCB and mitigating barriers to trust-minimized, permissionless client diversity.

-\item We introduce a concrete EVM-native, efficiently verifiable one-step proof construction that supports all requisite opcodes and inter-transaction operations. \item We adapt the EVM implementation of the most popular Ethereum client, Geth \cite{geth-github}, to the IFP setting.
-We modify only \GethLoC lines-of-code within Geth to expose sufficient internal EVM state to support the prover.
-This demonstrates the architecture's simplicity and feasibility of extending to other L2 client programs.

-\item We integrate these components to implement \System, the first optimistic rollup to achieve (1) a minimal TCB, improving security, auditability and upgradeability, (2) support for permissionless participation of multiple Ethereum client programs, enabling client diversity, and (3) sufficiently efficient dispute resolution. \end{itemize}